ILikeAI/alwaysreddy_add_to_md_note/README.md

 # AlwaysReddy Add to Daily Note
 This is an extension for the [AlwaysReddy Voice Assistant](https://github.com/ILikeAI/AlwaysReddy), it allows you to easily transcribe voice recordings to note taking system.
+This code was created as a part of this video: https://youtu.be/X0Bd20EDxfQ

 ### How it works:
 1. Press the hotkey to start recording ("ctrl+alt+f" by default)